Risky draft move: Seahawks’ trades out of 1st round put brain trust in the heat

-The Seahawks went from having six draft picks to 10 — in Pete Carroll’s words, an “exquisite” outcome.
+The Seahawks went from having seven draft picks to 10 — in Pete Carroll’s words, an “exquisite” outcome.
 But they had better hit on a good share of those picks.

 “With the 26th pick, oops, the 31st pick — well, we’ll get back to you on that — in the 2017 NFL draft, the Seattle Seahawks select … Bulk Inventory, from the University of Hoarded Assets.”